regilero/regilero.github.com/_posts/2014-09-19-drupal-details_ofdrupal_sa_core_2014_003_dos.markdown

 And the RFC 2616 says this request should be managed by the `www.example.com` virtualhost, that's OK.
 And it also states that the Host Header should then be **ignored**.
 Cool.
 But in both Apache and Nginx this does not means the used Host headers will not be sent to the final application (here PHP).

-So at the end Drupal receive the Host header (here `something.else`).
+At the end Drupal receive the Host header (here `something.else`).
 I think this is an issue on the HTTP server side.
 This header should be overwritten and should look like `www.example.com`.
 What's worse is that classical bad characters that are usually detected in the Host headers are not checked in Apache when you use the Abolute-URI trick.
 On the drupal side we have the regex cleanup on the Host header, that's a very good thing ([defense in depth][DEFENSE_IN_DEPTH] applied).
 On the drupal side using the absolute-URI trick will produce a 404 page, the URL does not match any known Drupal path, but this 404 is not a problem for the DOS attack which occurs on the settings file search, very early.

 If you think this is an Apache issue please vote for this [Apache patch][APACHE_HTTPD_PATCH] on the httpd bugtracker, which overwrite the HTTP_HOST with the absolute-uri host :